Tigermen0710/gols/README.md

 # Enhanced Directory Lister (GOLS)

-This Go program lists the files and directories in the current working directory with colored and icon-based outputs for different file types.
+This program lists the files and directories in the current working directory with colored and icon-based outputs for different file types.

 ## Features